Skip to main content

 }

-Only Shared-mode accounts can be decrypted client-side.
-MXE-mode accounts return { state: "mxe" } without a balance.
-Convert to Shared mode to enable local balance queries.
+Only Shared-mode ETAs can be decrypted client-side.
+MXE-mode ETAs return { state: "mxe" } without a balance.
+Use the converter (above) to move to Shared mode.

 Protocol Fees